yuekaizhang/dynamo/docs/architecture/kv_cache_routing.md

 A Dynamo graph is a collection of components that are linked together to form a graph.
 There are two paths through the graphs.
 The request path and the response path.
 For LLMs the request path is single-in (a single message) and the response path is many-out (streamed output).

-A common pattern is to spin up multiple of the same components which serve the same endpoints, for example, when you want to duplicate models to serve more requests.
+A common pattern is to spin up multiple of the same components that serve the same endpoints, for example, when you want to duplicate models to serve more requests.
 Each endpoint will get a unique identifier and you will have to tell Dynamo how to route requests between these endpoints.

-Colloquially, we will refer to a dynamo component that serves an endpoint for LLM inference as a **worker**.
+Colloquially, we refer to a Dynamo component that serves an endpoint for LLM inference as a **worker**.

-## Basic Routing in Dynamo
+## Basic Routing
 Dynamo supports several routing strategies when sending requests from one component to another component's endpoint.

 First, we must create a client tied to a components endpoint, we can do this using the labels defined above.
 Here we are getting a client tied to the `generate` endpoint of the `VllmWorker` component.